cwrichardson/gpgu-smooth-particles/README.md

 We do this explicitly for the two variables (`position` and `velocity`), but it could probably be farily-easily genercised.

+# 2D canvas in the dom
+Yuri adds a regular canvas to the dom and renders his images into it in order to get the data for the points, which can then be manipulated on the javascript side, before feeding it back in as a texture.

+To manage this same thing in Next, we need to add a component outside of the R3F View.
+Then as images are loaded, we update state with `useContext` and `useReducer`.

 # References
 [Yuri's original Youtube][1]
 [Original](https://ddd.live/)